Keyboard shortcuts

 This section contains blocks that are used to create domains.

-Currently, we support integer and boolean domains.
+Currently, we support integer, boolean and matrix domains.

 Boolean domain